Skillz (company): Investments

 In 2012, Skillz was founded by Andrew Paradise and Casey Chafkin.
 In 2013, the company raised $5.5 million in a Series A funding round led by Atlas Venture and the Founders Fund.

 In 2015, Skillz secured $15 million in a Series B funding round led by David Bonderman's TPG Growth.
 This investment allows Skillz to accelerate its growth and expand its user base.

-In 2017, the platform raised $25 million in a Series C funding round led by Telstra Ventures.
-The funds are primarily used to support the company's international expansion and establish a presence in new markets.

 In 2018, Skillz announced a $25 million investment from The Kraft Group and Marc Lasry to support the development of new game titles, attract more game developers to the platform, and enhance the overall player experience.

 In 2020, Skillz raised $161 million in a Series D funding round led by Wellington Management Company and Fidelity Management & Research Company.
 This funding round values Skillz at $3.5 billion and provides significant capital for the company to fuel its growth, invest in technology infrastructure, and explore new business opportunities.

 In 2020, Skillz went public through a merger with Flying Eagle Acquisition Corp., a special purpose acquisition company (SPAC).
 The merger results in Skillz becoming a publicly traded company listed on the New York Stock Exchange (NYSE) under the ticker symbol "SKLZ".
 The transaction raised approximately $849 million in gross proceeds, providing additional capital for Skillz's operations and expansion plans.
 In December 2020, Skillz started trading on the New York Stock Exchange under the ticker “SKLZ” following acquisition company Flying Eagle Acquisition Corp.

 Awards and ratings

 In 2017, Skillz was included on CNBC's Disruptor 50 list.
 In 2019, the company appeared again.

 In 2017, the company was ranked first on the list of fastest-growing companies in America on the Inc. 5000.

-In 2018, Skillz was added to Forbes' Next Billion-Dollar Startups list and Skillz`s CEO was named an Entrepreneur 360.
+In 2018, Skillz was added to Forbes' Next Billion-Dollar Startups list and Skillz's CEO was named an Entrepreneur 360.

 In 2020, the company was listed to Private Titans of 2020 List by Inc. Magazine, ranking the leading competitive mobile games platform.

-In 2019, Skillz was recognized as one of Fast Company’s most innovative companies and was named #31 on CNBC’s Disruptor 50.
+In 2019, Skillz was recognized as one of Fast Company's most innovative companies and was named #31 on CNBC's Disruptor 50.

 In 2022, Skillz was included into the list of 500 most innovative companies by Deloitte.

 In 2023, Skillz was included in the Fast Company List of Most Innovative Companies.